 - Possibilities: buzzy patterns, ramp up/down, S-O-S ?

-- Tiny wires not good for direct connect to breadboard (wiggles out when vibrating).
-Best to solder a graft onto hookup wire/jumper for robust connection.
+- Tiny gauge wires not great for direct connect to breadboard (wiggles out when vibrating).
+Best to solder a graft onto larger gauge hookup wire/jumper for robust connection.

 - Manufacturer datasheet, general info from vendor